fex01/ansible-gitserver/README.md

   meta/         # meta information for Ansible Galaxy README.md     # readme explaining function and usage of the specific role
 ```
 If you have a look into the roles in *working_directory/roles/*, you will see that not all roles have all folders.
 That's no trouble, if a specific role doesn't need, for example, additional resources than the role doesn't need a *files* folder.
-A prime example of that is my *prepare-raspberry* role - in that folder you will only find the *meta* folder and the *README.md* file.
+A prime example of that is my *prepare-raspberry* role - in that folder you will only find the *defaults* folder, the *meta* folder and the *README.md* file.
 On the other hand your role might have additional folder, for example for testing.
 An example of that would be my *gitserver-config* role with the added folder *molecule* (more about testing and Molecule in [Testing](#testing)).
 If you take an existing role, e.g. from [Ansible Galaxy][ansible-galaxy], the way to customize role execution is by overwriting default variables in *role_name/default/main.yml*, for example by having the same variable name with a customized value in your group_vars.
 An example in this project would be *user_name*.
 You will find that variable in *working_directory/roles/prepare-raspberry/defaults/main.yml*, but since the variable is also set in *working_directory/group_vars/gitserver.yml* the default value will be overwritten by whatever you set in *working_directory/group_vars/gitserver.yml* (details about precedence see [Ansible - Variable precedence: Where should I put a variable?][ansible-precedence]).
 To avoid ambiguity - you don't change anything inside the roles folder.
 You overwrite role defaults by having the same variable_name linked to your inventory.